 The Stinson feel great the moment you put them on.
 If you like cushioned shoes then the Hoka Stinson may be the perfect AT shoe for you.
 The cushion makes running on both trails and roads a breeze.
 And even if you can’t “feel” the road.
 You can tell there is plenty of traction.

 Below are the Hoka Challenger vs Stinson side by side for comparison.
 They are very similar in design with only a few noticeable differences.

 Stinson Outside Profile

 Hoka One One Challenger Inside Profile

 As you can see below, the lug patterns for the two shoes are very different.

 Conclusion – Hoka Challenger vs Stinson

-Looking at the Hoka Stinson and the Challenger I can how people would like each of these shoes.
-The Stinson are perfect if you are looking for a lot of cushion and are not worried about the feeling the road.
-I do questions how many miles these will hold up for.
-And for the price tag I’m not sure they are the shoe for me.
+Looking at the Hoka Stinson and the Challenger I can see how people would like each of these shoes.
+The Stinson is perfect if you are looking for a lot of cushion and are not worried about the feeling of the road.
+I do question how many miles these will hold up for.
+And for the price tag I’m not sure they are the shoes for me.